spcourse/python/en/datastructures-practice/minai-part2/contents.md

-# Data structures
+# OPTIONAL: more data structures

-The goal of this part is to get even more familiar with the Python datastructures `dictionary` and `set`.
+The goal of this practice page is to get even more familiar with the Python datastructures `dictionary` and `set`.

 Create a file called `datastructures_minai1.py` and implement the functions below.